RobiNN1/PF/README.md

 ## Other:
 - [reCAPTCHA v3](reCAPTCHA_v3)

-Old and unsupported addons can be found in this branch https://github.com/PF-Projects/PF-Addons/tree/old
+Old and unsupported addons can be found in this [branch](https://github.com/PF-Projects/PF-Addons/tree/old).

-Other Addons and SDK https://github.com/PHPFusion/Addons
+Other addons and SDK [PHPFusion/Addons](https://github.com/PHPFusion/Addons).

 <!-- Don't copy my code! -->